Ethan Allen

 The patent type

-All pepperboxes produced in Grafton utilize the 1837 system (Patent US461).
-Early production in Norwich also features the 1837 patent, while later models transition to the 1845 system (Patent US3998).
-All pepperboxes manufactured in Worcester are of the 1845 type.
+All pepperboxes manufactured in Grafton use the 1837 system (Patent US461).
+Early Norwich production also follows the 1837 patent design, while later Norwich models adopt the 1845 system (Patent US3998).
+All pepperboxes produced in Worcester incorporates the 1845 patent design.

-The 1837 patent type can be quickly identified by its straight mainspring, which fits into a small clip at the base of the grip.
-The spring tension screw on this model is positioned relatively close to the bottom of the grip.
-In contrast, the simplified 1845 patent type has a large U-shaped mainspring, with the spring tension screw located roughly in the middle of the grip.
+Collectors can quickly identify the 1837 patent type by its straight mainspring, which engages a small retaining clip at the base of the grip.
+On these models, the spring tension screw sits relatively close to the bottom of the grip.
+The simplified 1845 patent design uses a large U-shaped mainspring instead, with the spring tension screw positioned approximately halfway up the grip.
+These differences provide one of the easiest and most reliable ways to distinguish between the two patent types.

 1837 patent spring